 Is Parallels Better Than CrossOver Mac?

-The speed and ease of use of Windows via this method is the major reason why IT professionals choose Parallels over other similar programs such as VirtualBox and VMware Fusion.
+The speed and ease of use of Windows via this method is the major reason why IT professionals choose Parallels over other similar programs.

 Also, Parallels forms a tight integration with the host operating system, meaning that both host and guest run smoothly and independently of each other.
 Some of the pros of Parallels include: